Ztanha/react-date-picker-material/README.md

 ## Features

-- DatePicker appearance is based on Material design v3 with more features to improve the user experience for date input.
+- DatePicker appearance is based on Material design v3.

 ## Installation